microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/01-introduction.md

 (You'll cover the storage aspects of Container Orchestration in more detail in a moment.)

+All of this orchestration is controlled by another set of text files, called "Manifests", which you will learn more about in the Modules that follow.
+You declare the state of the layout, networking, storage, redundancy and more in these files, load them to the Kubernetes environment, and it is responsible for instantiating and maintaining a Cluster with that configuration.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: Familiarize Yourself with Container Orchestration using minikube</b></p>

 To practice with Kubernetes, you will use an online emulator to work with the `minikube` platform.
+This is a small Virtual Machine with a single Node acting as a full Cluster.

 <p><b>Steps</b></p>
 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkbox.png?raw=true"><a href="https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-interactive/